Financial Risks

 Interest-rate risk

 Interest-rate risk refers to the adverse effects of changes in market interest rates on the Group’s net income.
 The main factor determining this risk is the interest-fixing period.
-The interest-rate risk is managed by changing the interest from fixed to floating or vice versa using derivatives such as interest-rate swaps.
+The interest-rate risk is managed by changing the interest from fixed to floating or vice versa using derivatives uch as interest-rate swaps.

 Foreign exchange risk

 As Husqvarna Group sells its products in more than 100 countries, has production in approximately ten countries and sources raw materials and components from various countries across the globe, the Group is exposed to exchange-rate fluctuations.
 These fluctuations affect the Group’s earnings in terms of translation of income statements in foreign subsidiaries, i.e., translation exposure, as well as in the sale of products on the export market and purchases of materials in foreign currencies, i.e., transaction exposure and in terms of the translation of balance sheet items such as trade receivables and trade payables.
-Changes in exchange rates also affect Group equity.
-Assets and liabilities of foreign subsidiaries are affected by changes in exchange rates, generating translation differences that impact equity.
-To limit negative effects on Group results and equity resulting from transaction exposure and translation differences, part of the Group’s transaction exposure and net investments in foreign operations is hedged using foreign-exchange derivatives.

 Credit risk

-Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Group.
-The Group’s credit risks are managed based on standardized credit ratings, credit limits, active monitoring of credits and routines for follow-up of trade receivables.
+The Group’s credit risks are managed on the basis of standardized credit ratings, credit limits, active monitoring of credits and routines for follow-up of trade receivables.
 The need for reserves for doubtful trade receivables is monitored continuously.
 Major credit limits are approved annually by the Board.
 The Group also utilizes credit insurance to reduce credit risk in trade receivables.
 Given the difficult macroeconomic climate, the Group is being extra vigilant in relation to customer payment performance, the build-up of aged debts and the risk of bad debt.
-The Group’s financial assets are used primarily for the repayment of loans.
-Liquid funds are placed in highly liquid interest-bearing instruments issued by institutions with a credit rating of at least A–, according to Standard & Poor’s or similar agencies.

 Tax risk

-Find more in the 2023 Annual and Sustainability Report
+Find more in the 2024 Annual and Sustainability Report